Cholera Vaccine

 Book a cholera vaccine consultation in Edinburgh

-If you are travelling to a destination where cholera risk may be relevant, book a travel health appointment with Edinburgh Vaccination Clinic.
-We will assess your itinerary, advise whether the cholera vaccine is appropriate, and help you prepare with practical, evidence-based travel health advice.
+If you are travelling to a destination where cholera or food and water safety are a concern, book a travel health appointment with Edinburgh Vaccination Clinic.
+We will assess your itinerary, advise whether vaccination is appropriate, and help you prepare with practical advice for a safer trip.